DillonSteyl/SCIE1000/Week 8/intro_2.md

 # Introduction to Graphs (1)

-Often times we want to draw whole lines on a graph, rather than just a single point.
+We often want to draw whole lines on a graph, rather than just a single point.
 To do this, we need a list of x and y points to make up the line and draw them on a graph:

 ```
 from pylab import *